Busanga Bushcamp: Our full report

 A large brunch is usually served upon return from your morning activity.
 A variety of salads, including pasta, potato and green, is usually accompanied with a quiche or meat dish and fresh breads.
 The chef lights up his barbeque and prepares eggs, sausages and bacon to order – which sets you up for the afternoon siesta.
 If you've just arrived at camp you might be offered a light lunch instead.

 Dinner at Busanga Bushcamp is usually a 3-course affair set out in the boma, under a beautifully lantern lit 'chandelier' made of hurricane lamps.
 The starter and desert is usually served to you whilst the main course is a self-service buffet.
 When we last visited, we began with mushrooms in a filo pastry pocket flavoured with blue cheese sauce, followed by lamb chops served with basmati rice and vegetables and rounded off with bread and butter pudding.

-Birdwatching: The small Busanga Bushcamp on the Busanga Plains is a wild spot with exciting birdlife.
-When the plains flood, Dec-June, there are high densities of water-birds, including saddle-billed storks and wattled cranes; whilst crowned cranes are often seen dancing.
-Endemics such as Chaplin's barbet and unusual species like Lady Ross's turaco are highlights of the wooded areas.See more ideas for Birdwatching in Zambia
+- When the plains flood (Dec-June) there are high densities of water-birds; crowned cranes are often seen dancing!
+Endemics such as Chaplin's barbet and unusual species like Lady Ross's turaco are highlights of the wooded areas for birders in Zambia.

 Health & safety